-‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Comes On to Brooke & Learns Of Katie & Thorne
+‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Comes On To Brooke & Learns Of Katie & Thorne

 Therefore, it shouldn’t come as a surprise that Bill will make a move on Brooke.
 They have history, understand each other and support each other’s dreams.
 But what will Ridge do once he finds out that Dollar Bill wants his woman?

 Bold and the Beautiful spoilers, via Inquisitr, tease that Thorne will propose to Katie on Friday, September 14.
-She will accept his proposal, and will announce the news during the week of September 17.
+She will accept his proposal and will announce the news during the week of September 17.
 She will also tell Bill that she is engaged and the jury is out on how he will react to the news.

 Remember this #BoldandBeautiful moment? pic.twitter.com/k3KKt10y9Q